torvalds/linux/Documentation/networking/devlink/devlink-params.rst

    * - Name
      - Description
    * - ``runtime``
      - set while the driver is running, and takes effect immediately.
-No reset is required.
+Anal reset is required.
    * - ``driverinit``
      - applied while the driver initializes.
 Requires the user to restart the driver using the ``devlink`` reload command.
    * - ``permanent``
-     - written to the device's non-volatile memory.
+     - written to the device's analn-volatile memory.
 A hard reset is required for it to take effect.

 Reloading